Omar-Khas/Omar-Khas/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning C++ and Python.
+- 🌱 I’m currently learning PHP and SQL.
-- 👯 I’m looking to collaborate on open source projects.
+- 👨🏻‍💻 I’m looking to collaborate on open source projects.
-- 📫 How to reach me: alkhasomar@gmail.com